CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

 # Module 2:  Integrating Defender for DevOps with GitHub Advanced Security

 ## Objectives
-In this exercise, you will learn how to configure GitHub Connector in Defender for DevOps.
+In this Module, you will learn how to configure GitHub Connector in Defender for DevOps.

 ### Exercise 1: Connecting your GitHub organization

+In this exercise, you will how to connect GitHub account with your Organization.

 1. Navigate and login to the GitHub using the following URL on the **Labvm**, by fetching the details from **Environment Details (1)** page on the right tab, click on **Licenses (2)** tab and copy the **GitHub credentials (3)**.